Reaction of Bromoethane with Potassium Tert-Butoxide: A Detailed Analysis

 CH₃CH₂Br + (CH₃)₃CO⁻ → CH₂=CH₂ + (CH₃)₃COBr + K⁺

 The tert-butoxide ion is particularly effective in this reaction due to its strong basicity and its ability to stabilize the transition state through its bulky structure.
-That said, its bulk also plays a role in determining the regioselectivity of the reaction, as it tends to abstract the more accessible β-hydrogen.
+On the flip side, its bulk also plays a role in determining the regioselectivity of the reaction, as it tends to abstract the more accessible β-hydrogen.

 Factors Influencing the Reaction